Eino: Lambda Guide

 })

-lambda := compose.CollectableLambda(func(ctx context.Context, input *schema.StreamReader[string]) (output string, err error) {
+lambda := compose.CollectableLambda(func(ctx context.Context, input *schema.StreamReader[string]) (string, error) {

 // some logic